cgarciae/pypeln/README.md

 _Pypeline is a python library that enables you to easily create concurrent/parallel data pipelines._

 * Pypeline was designed to solve simple _medium_ data tasks that require concurrency and parallelism but where using frameworks like Spark or Dask feel exaggerated or unnatural.
-* Pypeline hides away all the boilerplate code required to execute concurrent/parallel tasks and exposes an easy to use, familiar, functional API.
+* Pypeline exposes an easy to use, familiar, functional API.
-* Pypeline enables you to build concurrent pipelines using all 3 major concurrency/parallelism mechanisms in Python (multiprocessing, threading, and asyncio) via the exact same API.
+* Pypeline enables you to build pipelines using Processes, Threads and asyncio.Tasks via the exact same API.
 * Pypeline allows you to have control over the memory and cpu resources used at each stage of your pipeline.

 ## Instalation

-To install Pypeline with pip run
+Install Pypeline using pip:
 ```bash
 pip install pypeln
 ```

 ## Basic Usage
-With Pypeline you can create multi-stage data pipelines, it comes with 3 main modules and each uses a different type of worker:
+With Pypeline you can create multi-stage data pipelines using with 3 type of workers:

 ### Processes
 You can create a pipeline based on [multiprocessing.Process](https://docs.python.org/3.4/library/multiprocessing.html#multiprocessing.Process) workers by using the `pr` module: